DamsyDeSilva/Fractals-Visualization/README.md

 #### Note

-This project was done as a Software COnstruction course Project.
+This project was done as a Software Construction course Project.

 For more datails about project, refer the Project_Description.pdf